mas-bandwidth/netcode/README.md

 Please refer to the second half of this whitepaper: [Why can't I send UDP packets from a browser?](http://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/)

 For a complete technical specification, read the [netcode 1.0 standard](https://github.com/networkprotocol/netcode.io/blob/master/STANDARD.md).

-If you want to use netcode.io from inside a browser, you can do that using [netcode.io-browser](https://github.com/RedpointGames/netcode.io-browser)

 # How can I help?